dosanity/dosanity.github.io/webpages/slc-real-estate-analysis.md

 $$

-From the first model, it would appear that Property type is significant in predicting the sold price.
-On the other hand, the second model indicates that when we take into account total square footage, property type is no longer predictive.
+From the first model, property type is significant in predicting the sold price.
+On the other hand, the second model indicates that when we consider total square footage, property type is no longer predictive.

 We will also make a scatterplot of TotSqf vs. SoldPrice where the house types are colored differently to illustrate your explanation.